sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Library to embed Devhelp in other applications
+Short desc    : Library to embed Devhelp in other applications
 URL          : https://wiki.gnome.org/Apps/Devhelp
-Лицензия     : GPLv2+ and LGPL2+
+License      : GPLv2+ and LGPL2+
-Описание     : Devhelp is an API documentation browser for the GNOME desktop.
+Descript     : Devhelp is an API documentation browser for the GNOME desktop.
              : This package contains a library that can be used for embedding devhelp
              : into other applications such as IDEs.
 ```